-The Guide also says all mobile apps from the West are available for download but that some of the free ones are better (Kik, Skype, Ask.fm).
-With respect to Skype, Ask.fm and Kik, terrorists say that the companies running those apps provide services to them in ISIS controlled areas.
-It is believed that ISIS uses those services to radicalize others to commit terrorist attacks against the West and to recruit defectors to Syria who are committing acts of terrorism there.
+The Guide also says all mobile apps from the West are available for download but that some of the free ones are better (Kik, Ask.fm).
+With respect to Ask.fm and Kik, terrorists say that the companies running those apps provide services to them in ISIS controlled areas.
+It is believed that ISIS may use those services to radicalize others to commit terrorist attacks against the West and to recruit defectors to Syria who are committing acts of terrorism there.

 Trying to convince defectors that life is normal

 ISIS uses social media to recruit, encourage attacks in the West, socialize Westerners and for terrorist financing.
-You can read more about that in our White Paper on the Twitter Terrorist.
 The Guide confirms that the social media campaign of ISIS is meant to “persuade.”
 So is the Guide.
 It tells prospective defectors that in ISIS controlled areas, when they walk the street, they will be “loved” and supported, and that the people of Syria will seek their counsel and advice because they are symbols of liberation, suggesting that even the most unaccomplished defector will be a superstar in Syria.

 ISIS terrorist propaganda on social media is usually contradictory on the issue of lifestyle.
 The Guide is similarly inconsistent.
 The Guide says that ISIS has successfully recruited defectors by honestly focussing on the hardship of life in Syria.
-But that’s not accurate.
-ISIS consistently paints a picture of how amazing life is and promises defectors a life of relative comfort with slaves available to carry the load.
+But ISIS consistently paints a picture of how amazing life is and promises defectors a life of relative comfort.
 Even the Guide contradicts its own so-called hardship stance by devoting pages to describe how defectors can buy cafe lattés, cappuccinos, fruit and vegetables, American chocolate bars, new cars and motorcycles in land controlled by ISIS.
 According to the Guide, there is ample Internet access and the latest technology “gadgets” for sale.
 According to the Guide, life under ISIS is normal and you won’t want for much in the way of material things.

 Threats to West